Young, in Love and in over Their Heads

 Natalie, 22, claims her boyfriend of four years, Justin, 25, has an anger problem and says she fears for her life and for their 10-month-old son.
 Natalie says that since their son was born, Justin has turned into someone she doesn’t even recognize.
 She claims he throws things, rips doors off their hinges and once shoved her while she was holding their baby.
 Justin admits he has lost his temper — punched holes in walls and slammed doors — but says Natalie is overly dramatic.
 Both admit their child has witnessed the turmoil.
 Does this young relationship have a future?

-, a free domestic violence education curriculum from When Georgia Smiled: The Robin McGraw Revelation Foundation.
+Then, Samantha shared her experience with abuse in The Aspire Initiative, a free domestic violence education curriculum from When Georgia Smiled: The Robin McGraw Revelation Foundation.
 She returns and has some words of wisdom for Natalie.

 Plus, tune in as Robin announces the winners of the iAspire Campus Challenge, which awards a grant to students who effect change on the issue of sexual violence on college campuses.